 Attorney Jose Baez, the attorney for the younger of the two girls, said the state had dropped the felony charge against her in the bullying case of Rebecca Sedwick, who was 12 when she committed suicide in September.
 Read the rest of this entry →

 As a victim of bullying my proverb was always “Sticks and stones will break my bones, but words will never hurt me.”
 Apparently in the Internet age there are no ‘sticks and stones’ or ‘words’ in the traditional sense, but rather posts.
 Today’s children live in a cyber world that is unregulated in which they promulgate their own rules.
 They live unregulated largely because adults are absent.
 Parents are not a part of this cyber world either because they are not tech-savvy, children fool them with fake social media accounts, they are not interested, or they do not want to get involved with child’s play.
 Hence we end up with a Lord of the Flies scenario except there are no killings.
 Nevertheless, any victim of bullying in my age group would substitute physical, in-your-face bullying for cyber-bullying any day.
-With old-fashioned bullying, you know who the bully is right away.
 Today, however, you have to log-on and visit particular sites in order to find out who’s bullying you.
 Now prosecutors are holding a 12 and 14 year-old responsible for the suicide of Rebecca Sedwick.
 Read the rest of this entry →